Pinson, Alabama

 Pinson is a city in Jefferson County near Birmingham, Alabama, United States, northwest of Center Point.
-As of the 2010 census, the population was 7,163.
+As of the 2020 census, Pinson had a population of 7,215.

 History

 Pinson was incorporated in March 2004.

+In October 2025, a bonfire shooting occurred in a wooden area of the town, in which four people were shot including two teenagers.
+High school cheerleader Kimber Mills died following severe injuries sustained from the shooting and she was taken off life support at the UAB Hospital two days later.
+Additionally, she was an organ donor and an honor walk was held at the hospital that same day.

 Geography

-This city is located at (33.686301, −86.681913).

 According to the U.S. Census Bureau, the community has a total area of 7.0 sqmi, of which 7.0 sqmi is land and 0.04 sqmi (0.43%) is water.

 Pinson is located in an area of SW–NE parallel ridges, with occasional rock outcrops, especially toward the east-facing ridge crests.
 Pinson is home to the Turkey Creek Nature Preserve and the Alabama Butterbean Festival.

 The Palmerdale Homesteads are located within the city limits of Pinson.
 The Palmerdale Homesteads were the first of five farmers' resettlement communities built in Alabama under President Franklin Roosevelt's New Deal in the 1930s.
 The first of the 102 homesteads were completed in 1935.
 A community store and elementary school/community center were completed in 1937 to serve the farming community.